alerner1/engineering-manager-proto-1/README.md

 DONE -- remove radio button on top right in favor of focus on design errors

---"predicted design errors" would bring you to screen 4 --shows list of design errors along with predicted risk broken up into high/medium/low risk --if you click on a specific design error it brings you to stock part page
+DONE --"predicted design errors" would bring you to screen 4 --shows list of design errors along with predicted risk broken up into high/medium/low risk --if you click on a specific design error it brings you to stock part page